PRChoudhary/Kisan-Sathi/README.md

-# 🌾 Kisan Sathi (किसान साथी) - Production Ready Farmer Web Application & AI Copilot
+# 🌾 Kisan Sathi (किसान साथी) - Web Application & AI Copilot For Farmer

 **Kisan Sathi** is a modern, responsive, farmer-friendly full-stack web application designed for Indian farmers.
 It equips farmers with four essential modules: